I just finished watching the grdxgos launch event and I need to tell you about what happened.

 The grdxgos event gave us something we’ve been waiting for.

 A real answer to the chaos of managing too many devices and platforms.
-You know the frustration: different apps, incompatible systems, and technology that doesn’t talk to each other.
+You know the frustration, different apps, incompatible systems, technology that won’t talk to each other.
+It’s maddening.
+But what if your tools actually worked together instead of against you?

 I’ve watched this problem grow for years.
 It slows you down and makes simple tasks complicated.